fleschutz/PowerShell/Docs/VoiceControl.md

 `Computer, open` [name] `drive`
 -------------------------------
 * launches the File Explorer with the given drive - replace [name] by: `C:`, `D:`, `E:`, `F:`, or `M:`.
-* when finished say: `Compute, close file explorer` to close the File Explorer.
+* when finished say: `Computer, close file explorer` to close the File Explorer.

 `Computer, open` [name] `folder`